 I was 47 years old.

-So full of life!
 And then it hit me.
 Or should I say, SHE hit me, and spoke to my heart in the way of one who had been there.
 My sister, Mary, vibrant, strong, energetic, driven.
 Yes, Mary who had taken her role as the eldest of twelve children and blazed trails for the rest of us to follow.
 Headstrong, resilient, yet vulnerable and self-protective.
 Mary called to me in this assignment.
 I felt my eyes drift to her most recent business card that rested on my desk, Director of Veteran Affairs at the Erie County Courthouse.
 I knew that assignment had been a joy to her.
 My sister passionately embraced her role of helping veterans receive the benefits they’d earned and deserved.
-I was one of those veterans and had the privilege to see my sister’s work in action.
+I was one of those veterans and had the privilege of seeing my sister’s work in action.

 Though she loved her job, what made her zest come to life was love for people.
 She didn’t have a clique, Mary loved everyone.
 She didn’t see color, age, size, or financial status…she